 As we explain to everyone who comes to the clinic seeking help, the best results will come from a healthy lifestyle, good nutrition and exercise, as any later weight gain will affect the surrounding areas.

-If you’re suffering in silence and reaching for the long-sleeve tops in the summer, book your free confidential consultation with Dr Puneet Gupta today, and soon you will be waving goodbye to those bingo wings for good.
+If you’re suffering in silence and reaching for the long-sleeve tops in the summer, book your confidential consultation with Dr Puneet Gupta today, and soon you will be waving goodbye to those bingo wings for good.